Today’s date marks 62 years since the Royal Philatelic Society of Canada (RPSC) earned its “Royal” designation.

 While the society was formally advised of the Queen’s consent on May 20, 1959, the request was approved by the Queen in mid-April.

-Members were advised of the decision at the Canadian Philatelic Society’s 31st annual convention banquet, which was held May 16, 1959, in Sarnia, Ont.
+Members were advised of the decision at the Canadian Philatelic Society’s 31st annual convention banquet, which was held on May 16, 1959, in Sarnia, Ont.

 “On this occasion, the Postmaster General, William Hamilton, the guest of honour and guest speaker, made the announcement that The Queen ‘had been graciously pleased to Grant … the right to incorporate the word ROYAL in its name and that it henceforward it would be known as THE ROYAL PHILATELIC SOCIETY OF CANADA,’” wrote Verge.

 “This quote from The Canadian Philatelist of July-August, 1959 (Vol. 10, No. 4) was followed by these comments, ‘For a moment, the 300 people present were stunned, and then a furore broke out and a standing ovation was given to the Postmaster General.
 Our President, Dr. G. M. Geldert, could hardly contain himself and he was just bubbling over.’”

 The RPSC has enjoyed vice-regal patronage since 1947, when Viscount Alexander of Tunis extended it to the Canadian Philatelic Society.
 This has since been continued in the ensuing years by all successive governors general, including Julie Payette, who was invested as Canada’s 29th governor general in 2017.

-Beginning in 1959 with the announcement of the “Royal” decision in Sarnia, Ont., and ending with the most recent convention in St. Catharines, Ont., The RPSC has held its annual show 60 times.
+Beginning in 1959 with the announcement of the “Royal” decision in Sarnia, Ont., and ending with last year’s convention in Mississauga, Ont., the RPSC held its annual show 60 times.